-Electropolishing is often used for decorative finishing of parts such as carbon steel, stainless steel, aluminum and copper or coatings such as copper and nickel and surface finishing of some tools, or for making highly reflective surfaces and metallographic samples.
+Electropolishing is commonly used for decorative finishing of parts such as carbon steel, stainless steel, aluminum, and copper, as well as surface finishing of some tools or for creating highly reflective surfaces and metallographic samples.

-Phosphoric acid chromic anhydride polishing solution is widely used for iron and steel materials.
-The main components are phosphoric acid, sulfuric acid and chromic anhydride, in which corrosion inhibitor, brightener, thickener and other additives are also added; The cathode is made of lead, and the power supply voltage can be 12V.
+Phosphoric acid chromic anhydride polishing solution is widely used for iron and steel materials and contains components such as phosphoric acid, sulfuric acid, chromic anhydride, and additives like corrosion inhibitors, brighteners, and thickeners.
+The cathode is typically made of lead and the power supply voltage can be 12V.

 Table 3 solution composition and process conditions of environmentally friendly stainless steel electropolishing solution

 |Solution composition and process conditions||Recipe 1||Recipe 2||Recipe 3|

 |Phosphoric acid (H3PO4,85%) /%Sulfuric acid (H2SO4,98%) /%Nitric acid (HNO3) /% perchloric acid /%Glacial acetic acid water (H2O)additive||40~50|